 Follow our tips to make your blood donation experience pleasant, safe and straightforward.

-You should not donate on an empty stomach.
 Eating regularly before donating will help to keep your blood sugar levels stable.
 This is important so that you don’t feel lightheaded or dizzy after your donation.
 Having a snack before donation can help maintain these blood sugar levels.
 Ensuring that your diet contains foods rich in iron - such as meats and green leafy vegetables - will help to keep you feeling well during and after donation.

 Almost half of the blood that you donate is made up of water.
 The fluids that you lose during donation can cause a drop in blood pressure – causing you to feel faint and dizzy.